-- 2. Select your phone's name when it appears on the touchscreen. - 3.
+- 1. Follow the on-screen instructions. - 2.
+Select your phone's name when it appears on the touchscreen. - 3.
 Confirm that the six-digit number appearing on your phone matches the six-digit number on the touchscreen. - 4.
-The touchscreen indicates when the pairing is successful. - Your phone may prompt you to give the system permission to access information.
+The touchscreen indicates when the pairing is successful. - 5.
+Your phone may prompt you to give the system permission to access information.
 To check your phone's compatibility, see your phone's manual or visit the website.